Quick Answer: How Much Water Should You Drink on Ozempic?

 How do I drink water when Ozempic makes me nauseous?

-Try room-temperature water instead of cold, as extreme temperatures can trigger nausea.
-Take small sips every 15–20 minutes rather than drinking large amounts.
-Ginger tea, diluted electrolyte drinks, or water with a splash of lemon can be easier to tolerate.
+Try room-temperature water instead of ice-cold water, and take small sips rather than large amounts at once.
+Ginger tea, diluted electrolyte drinks, or water with a splash of lemon may be easier to tolerate for some people.

 Do I need electrolytes on Ozempic?